Tyler-Fanuele/ToDo/README.md

 	- This example would produce a todo list with the default output file name.
 - $ todo -o output.todo
 	- This example would produce a todo list with "output.todo" as the output file.
+- $ todo -i /foo
+	- This example would produce a todo list from the directory /foo and output to the default file